gazebosim/gz-sim/tutorials/physics.md

 There was some problem loading that file.
 Check that it exists, that you have permissions to access it, and that it's acually a physics engine plugin.

+> No physics plugins implementing required interface found in library
+> [/home/physics_engines/libCustomEngine.so]

+The library was found but none of the plugins in the library implement the required interface to be considered a physics plugin.

 > No plugins with all required features found in library
 > [/home/physics_engines/libCustomEngine.so]